MVP Arena: Arena Football

 Albany has had a long history of Arena Football.
 The Albany Firebirds were the first Arena Football team in Albany in 1990.
 They were successful, as they won ArenaBowl XIII in 1999.
 Then, after the team moved in 2000 they got an AF2 team called the Albany Conquest in 2002.
-They were not as successful as their predecessors, only making the playoffs a few times.
+They were not as successful as their predecessors, making the playoffs three of the seven years they existed.
 In 2009, they rebranded back to the Albany Firebirds and made the playoffs, but lost in the first round.
 After 8 years, it was announced that the Albany Empire would be entering the Arena Football League in 2018 and they made the #1 seed in the playoffs in back-to-back seasons.
 In 2019, MVP Arena hosted ArenaBowl XXXII which Albany beat the Philadelphia Soul 45-27 and it was the final game ever played in the Arena Football League's second iteration.
 In 2020, it was announced that the National Arena League would be bringing a new team to Albany, and it brought back the Albany Empire name.
 The new Empire would win back-to-back NAL championships in 2021 and 2022.
+The arena also hosted AFL/AF1's Albany Firebirds and also hosted the 2025 Arena Crown where the Firebirds defeated the Nashville Kats 60-57 to finish with a perfect record that season.